ovh/celery-director/docs/docs/guides/build-workflows.md

 Celery provides a scheduler used to periodically execute some tasks.
 This scheduler is named the [Celery beat](https://docs.celeryproject.org/en/latest/userguide/periodic-tasks.html).

-Director allows you to periodically schedule a whole workflow using a simple YAML syntax :
+Director allows you to periodically schedule a whole workflow using a simple YAML syntax.

+First example:

 ```yaml
 example.CHAIN: